-Transport: Local Road Capacity Overview of Lead East Sussex County Council (ESCC) is the local highway Organisations authority, responsible for the provision and maintenance of most of the District's highway infrastructure.
-Main Sources of • East Sussex Local Transport Plan 2011-2026 (LTP) Information • LTP Implementation Plan 2016/17 to 2020/21 Lewes Town Transport Study 2011 Newhaven Transport Study 2011 • Lewes District Council Core Strategy: County Council Position Statement in relation to Transport (September 2011) • New housing in Peacehaven & Newhaven: Impacts on the A259 west of Peacehaven and on Newhaven ring road, and consequences for housing numbers (ESCC September 2012) West Sussex Local Transport Plan 2011-2026 Existing and The A26 and A272 are the primary routes within the District, Planned Provision providing connections between the central areas of East Sussex and the trunk road network.
+Transport: Local Road Capacity Overview of Lead Organisations East Sussex County Council (ESCC) is the local highway authority, responsible for the provision and maintenance of most of the highway infrastructure within the plan area.
+Main Sources of Information East Sussex Local Transport Plan 2011-2026 (LTP) LTP Implementation Plan 2016/17 to 2020/21 Lewes Town Transport Study 2011 Newhaven Transport Study 2011 Lewes District Council Core Strategy: County Council Position Statement in relation to Transport (September 2011) New housing in Peacehaven & Newhaven: Impacts on the A259 west of Peacehaven and on Newhaven ring road, and consequences for housing numbers (ESCC September 2012) West Sussex Local Transport Plan 2011-2026 Existing and Planned Provision The A26 and A272 are the primary routes within Lewes District, providing connections between the central areas of East Sussex and the trunk road network.
 A new port access road (PAR) in Newhaven is a long-standing proposal of ESCC.
 Phase 1 was completed by a developer in 2015 and the final phase across Mill Creek and the railway is anticipated to be completed in 2020.
+Funding is also in place to improve key junctions on the A259 in Newhaven and Peacheaven/Telscombe.
 Funding Sources Local Transport Plan schemes are funded from various sources.
 These include capital allocations from central government for highway maintenance and small integrated transport and safety schemes.
 Neither allocation is ring-fenced so can be spent according to County Council local priorities.
 Funding to deliver infrastructure which supports the delivery of housing and jobs, including transport infrastructure, has been devolved to the Local Enterprise Partnerships (LEPs).
 In Lewes District, these are the South East LEP and Coast to Capital LEP.
 Government occasionally announces extra funding either by way of an allocation, such as for Community Transport, or by way of competitive bidding processes for specific areas of spend, e.g. the Access Fund, National Productivity Investment Fund, Housing Infrastructure Fund.
 Local authorities also receive Formula Grant from the Department for Communities and Local Government which can be spent on local priorities, including transport.
 Developer contributions are secured to fund transport improvements or services to mitigate the negative impacts of development on transport networks and ensure that development is supported by the appropriate infrastructure.